Aliases for AANAT Gene

 GeneCards Summary for AANAT Gene

 AANAT (Aralkylamine N-Acetyltransferase) is a Protein Coding gene.
-Diseases associated with AANAT include delayed sleep phase syndrome and pineocytoma.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include aralkylamine N-acetyltransferase activity.
+Diseases associated with AANAT include Pineocytoma and Alexia.
+Among its related pathways are Amine-derived hormones and Tryptophan metabolism.
+Gene Ontology (GO) annotations related to this gene include N-acetyltransferase activity and arylamine N-acetyltransferase activity.

 Controls the night/day rhythm of melatonin production in the pineal gland.
 Catalyzes the N-acetylation of serotonin into N-acetylserotonin, the penultimate step in the synthesis of melatonin.